 Activity Details

 Purpose of the activity:

 Description of the activity

 (structured classes/group

 activity):

 Location of the activity.

-Eleanon of the activity.

 Target group / number of

 participants:

 (i.e. Men or women)

 Name the outcomes

 achieved by the activity

 (What are the benefits for

 the clients?)